zikusooka/zikusooka/README.md

-I am called Joseph Zikusooka (Zik).
+I am called Joseph Zikusooka (Zik)

 I am a software engineer and developer specializing in open source software.

 I have a solid experience building and configuring UNIX/Linux systems and servers.